 ‘Why not the assembly point?’

-‘He said no, not there, for some reason.
-Don’t know why.
-And the hut was the only other place I could think of.’
+‘He said no, for some reason, and the hut was the only other place I could think of.’

-She had grinned, obviously relieved.
+Nicki grinned.
 ‘I asked him that.
-His wife is French and you’re to call her “Madame”.
-Just try to sound foreign, sweetie.’
+His wife is French and you’re just to call her “Madame”.
+But try to sound foreign, sweetie.’

 ‘How will I know her?’